clairemerot/physalia_adaptation_course/05_day5/readme.md

 ```
 enrich_outliers[which(enrich_outliers$over_represented_padjust<0.10),]
 ```
 What do you think?
-Sometimes it may be significan tbut when one has low numbers (1 gene out of 4), is this really interpretable?
+Sometimes it may be significant but when one has low numbers (1 gene out of 4), is this really interpretable?
 Anyhow, you know how to do it!

 If you wish, you can repeat the analysis on the outliers from baypass, or joined BP/rda, or on the outliers of divergence found on chr4 and chr5.